martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Use of session identifiers does not prevent an attacker from establishing two concurrent sessions with different peers and forwarding signaling from those peers to each other.
-Concatenating two signaling sessions creates a situation where both peers believe that they are talking to the attacker when they are talking to each other.
+Concatenating two signaling sessions in this way creates two signaling sessions, with two session identifiers, but only the TLS connections from a single session are established as a result.
+In doing so, the attacker creates a situation where both peers believe that they are talking to the attacker when they are talking to each other.

+In the absence of any higher-level concept of peer identity, the use of session identifiers does not prevent session concatenation if the attacker is able to copy the session identifier from one signaling session to another.
 This kind of attack is prevented by systems that enable peer authentication such as WebRTC identity {{!WEBRTC-SEC}} or SIP identity {{?SIP-ID}}.
-However, session concatention remains possible at higher layers: an attacker can establish two independent sessions and simply forward any data it receives from one into the other.
+However, session concatenation remains possible at higher layers: an attacker can establish two independent sessions and simply forward any data it receives from one into the other.

-In the absence of any higher-level concept of peer identity, the use of session identifiers does not prevent session concatenation.
-The value to an attacker is limited unless information from the TLS connection is extracted and used with the signaling.
-For instance, a key exporter {{?EXPORTER=RFC5705}} might be used to create a shared secret or unique identifier that is used in a secondary protocol.
+Use of the `external_session_id` does not guarantee that the identity of the peer at the TLS layer is the same as the identity of the signaling peer.
+The advantage an attacker gains by concatenating sessions is limited unless it is assumed that signaling and TLS peers are the same.
 If a secondary protocol uses the signaling channel with the assumption that the signaling and TLS peers are the same then that protocol is vulnerable to attack unless they also validate the identity of peers at both layers.
-Use of the `external_session_id` does not guarantee that the identity of the peer at the TLS layer is the same as the identity of the signaling peer.

 It is important to note that multiple connections can be created within the same signaling session.
 An attacker might concatenate only part of a session,